amantinband/clean-architecture/README.md

 Will only allow users who pass the `SelfOrAdmin` policy to get a subscription.

-Each policy is implemented as a method in the `IPolicyEnforcer` interface.
+Each policy is implemented as a simple method in the `PolicyEnforcer` class.

 The policy "SelfOrAdmin" for example, can be implemented as follows: